ddsprasad/rest-app-api/README.md

 # rest-app-api
-This is a soruce code for my first django rest api application
+This is a source code for my first django rest api application